rafanthx13/php-ultimate-notes/awesome-books/php-clean-code/chapter-11.md

 ### Setting up Git Hooks

-Eninsa a usar o captainhook (do PHP) Ppara, quando dar o git comit executar esses tetes
+Nesta parte, ensina a usar o captain-hook (do PHP) para, quando dar o git commit executar esses tetes

 ````sh
 $ composer require --dev captainhook/captainhook
 ````

 CaptainHook provides the useful {$STAGED_FILES} placeholder, which contains all staged files.
 It is very convenient to use, as we can see here:

 ````
 {